 IAD contracted with the HPRS to perform internal audit services, in accordance with the Ohio Revised Code (ORC).
-Follow-up was conducted on previous years' audit issues and a performance audit was conducted to include areas of health care premiums, cost of living adjustments (COLA), investment and management fees, and benefit eligibility.
+Follow-up was conducted on previous years' audit issues and a performance audit was conducted to include benefits eligibility.
 Issues were noted and recommendations were made, where applicable.